LinuxBeaver/GEGL-GIMP-PLUGIN_Slime/README.md

 GIMP 2.10 users will only find this in GEGL Operation drop down list and it will only work on 2.10 if they are using GEGL 0.4.50+, all normal windows builds of GIMP 2.10 ship with GEGL 0.4.48

 ## Compiling and Installing

+Just run build_plugin_linux or build_plugin_windows.sh

+To understand what they do or if you want to do it ultra manual read this.

 ### Linux